 There is something special about nurturing a life inside of you, and it's a superpower that women are blessed with.
 However, life as a new mommy is challenging, for it seeks you to juggle between newfound responsibilities towards your baby and the need to nourish and replenish your body and mind back to the pre-pregnancy state.
-And if you are like most new moms, you are eager to get rid of the postpartum belly to be able to slip into your old jeans.
+And if you are like most new moms, you are eager to get rid of the postpartum weight gain and belly to be able to slip into your old jeans.

+You will have seen different postpartum weigh loss plans or postpartum weight loss timelines.
+You might have heard that weight loss after pregnancy isn’t easy or details of postpartum workout plans.
 In this article, we will be guiding you through your journey of reclaiming your body by providing some valuable tips for losing belly fat after you have delivered your baby.
 However, you must understand that post-pregnancy weight loss takes time and requires a lot of patience.

 If you are a new mommy, you might have pondered what is making your belly bulge, if it is the belly fat or the hormones or what?
 Well, it's the little of everything, here's how: